nickbarrett645/thm-blog/src/blogs/day-20.md

 ## XML External Entity - Severity 4
 An XML External Entity (XXE) attack is a vulnerability in XML parsers/data.
 XXE can lead a number of issues like DoS, Server-Side Request Forgery, and RCE.

-There are two kinds of XXE attacks:
+Two kinds of XXE attacks:
 - In-band XXE is one where the attackers receives an immediate response from the XXe payload.
 - Out-of-band XXE or blind XXE is when there is no immediate response from the server.

 ### XML
-XML (eXtensible Markup Language) is a set of rules for encoding a document in a format that is both human and machine reable.
+XML (eXtensible Markup Language) is a set of rules for encoding a document in a format that is both human and machine readable.

 It is independent of platform and programming language, can be validated using DTD or Schema, and is used for transporting data.